dbos-inc/dbos-docs/docs/getting-started/quickstart-shop.md

 Note how we invoke the workflow using the idempotency key so DBOS can resume an existing workflow or simply handle common cases like "the user clicked twice on the buy button".

 ### Waiting for a payment session ID
-The handler uses the [events API](../tutorials/workflow-communication-tutorial#events-api) to wait for a payment session ID.
+The handler uses DBOS [events API](../tutorials/workflow-communication-tutorial#events-api) to wait for a payment session ID.
 We will see in the next section how the payment workflow can notify the handler using the topic `session_topic`.
 ```javascript
 // Block until the payment session is ready